mitmedialab/prg-raise-playground/extensions/documentation/src/customArguments/README.md

 [](./extension.ts?export=x)

-When invoking the `@block` decorator function on our method that uses a custom argument, we can define the `arg` field like so:
+When invoking the `@scratch` decorator function on our method that uses a custom argument, we can define the placeholder like so (note the use of the `instance` parameter in invoking the `makeCustomArgument` function):

 [](./index.ts?export=x)